How To Sell a Gaming PC (The Ultimate Guide)

 With eBay, you can pick from various return options, including the option for “no returns or refunds.”
 Some sellers list their items and allow no returns.

 However, gaming PCs are an expensive investment, and many buyers won’t take a chance on them if they know they can’t return them if they’re unhappy with what they get.
-For that reason, consider offering some return/refund policy.
+For that reason, consider offering a return/refund policy.

 Offer free shipping